 The Church of the Nazarene has always been theologically and biblically conservative, yet progressive in practice.
 In other words, we believe the Bible is true and we take the message of holiness seriously.
 Nonetheless, we’re willing to stop at nothing to reach people with the life-transforming message of the Gospel.

-At General Assembly we make decisions about resolutions that’s been submitted by districts and committees from around the world.
+At General Assembly, we make decisions about resolutions that have been submitted by districts and committees from around the world.
 These resolutions affect the theology, polity, social positions, and overall governance of the church and are incorporated into the Manual (book of discipline) if passed by the global delegation.
 I am thankful for the growing delegation from the Africa, South America, and Mesoamerica Regions, as I believe they will keep us on track theologically.

 After reading the resolutions for the 2017 General Assembly, I decided to elaborate on a few that are categorized in the “Christian Action” grouping.
 This category informs our identity more than any other as it pertains to who we are theologically and where we stand biblically.

 While administrative matters need to change as we discover better ways to faithfully steward the organizational structures of the church, theological distinctiveness should only be strengthened, never diluted.
 In a world of pluralism, relativism, moral decline, and social injustice, if our theological distinctiveness is not reinforced the church’s influence in the world will diminish.